WESTERN TERMINUS/PA ROUTE 10 PROJECT

 While the Airport Road and PA Route 82 selected alternatives have progressed to Preliminary Engineering, discussions have continued for the Western Terminus/PA Route 10 project area.
 As a result of further evaluation, a new set of alternatives to include a full-movement grade-separated interchange between US 30 and Business US 30 were developed to better achieve the purpose and needs versus the previously evaluated set of alternatives.

-This public outreach effort is to present the new alternatives for the Western Terminus/PA Route 10 project area for review and input.
-The new alternative plans and the decision matrix tables are provided below on this webpage.
-A Virtual Public Meeting was held on Wednesday, October 2nd, and an In-Person Public Meeting was held on Wednesday, October 30th.
+This public outreach effort is to present the revised alternatives for the Western Terminus/PA Route 10 project area for review and input.
+The revised alternatives plans and the decision matrix tables are provided below on this webpage.
+A Virtual Public Meeting will be held on Thursday, November 13, and an In-Person Open House Plans Display will be held on Monday, November 17, 2025 to present this same information.

 EXISTING CONDITIONS